-- 1. carries out its responsibilities and duties under the Education Reform Act 1988, the Health and Safety at Work etc. Act 1974, the L.E.A.'s Safety Policy and the Diocesan Safety Policy. - 2. allocates sufficient financial resources to the areas of the school that it is responsible for maintaining. - 3. guides and monitors the Headteacher to ensure that he/she keeps health and safety as a high priority in the day-to-day management of the school - 4. appoints one of the Governors a health an safety adviser (Mr Andy Williamson) who liaises regularly with the Headteacher - 5. considers the health and safety implications of policies and guidance issued by L.A.
-AND THE Diocese an reports on health and safety matters as applicable to L.A., Cheshire County Council and the Diocese - 6. draws up and issues its own policies and guidance on curricular and non-curricular topics where necessary, paying particular attention to health and safety aspects - 7. discusses and resolves health and safety issues at meetings of the Governing Body - 8. requires the Headteacher to include health and safety issues in the Headteacher's report at the first autumn term meeting - 9. arranges the setting up of a Health and Safety Committee within the school if requested

-10. Will monitor health and safety issues in respect of the grounds owned by the Richard Comberbach Trust.
+- carries out its responsibilities and duties under the Education Reform Act 1988, the Health and Safety at Work etc. Act 1974, the L.E.A.'s Safety Policy and the Diocesan Safety Policy. - allocates sufficient financial resources to the areas of the school that it is responsible for maintaining. - guides and monitors the Headteacher to ensure that health and safety is a high priority in the day-to-day management of the school - appoints one of the Governors as a health and safety adviser (Mr Graham Norbury) who liaises regularly with the site manager and Headteacher - considers the health and safety implications of policies and guidance issued by the local authority and the Diocese and reports on health and safety matters as applicable to Cheshire West & Chester Council, and the Diocese - draws up and issues its own policies and guidance on curricular and non-curricular topics where necessary, paying particular attention to health and safety aspects - discusses and resolves health and safety issues at meetings of the Governing Board - requires the Headteacher to include health and safety issues in the Headteacher's report at the first autumn term meeting - Will monitor health and safety issues in respect of the grounds owned by the Richard Comberbach Trust.

-E. Responsibilities of the Headteacher
+Responsibilities of the Headteacher